Animal Friends Blog

 Summer is full of both excitement and dangers for our pets.
 Here is the Animal Friends guide to some of the dangers to look out this summer to ensure your pet stays safe.

-Our data has revealed that grass seeds embedded in dogs’ flesh is the most common seasonal illness for UK pets.
-We analysed our most recent data and revealed that during 2017 the average cost of having such foreign bodies removed from dog’s paws, skins and noses was £392.56.
+We analysed our most recent data and revealed that during 2019 the average cost of having foreign bodies like grass seeds removed from dog’s paws, skins and noses was £905.98.
 Foxtail grass seeds are a risk to dogs as they can easily become embedded in the fur or the flesh of animals with longer coats.
 We can also reveal that the most common places for grass seeds to embed was in the dogs’ paws and ears.

-Our advice to keep your pet safe is:
+Our recommendations to help keep your dog safe are:

 When walking your dog, try to avoid long grass and choose a route with grass that’s been cut.